qstaudinger/collusion_temporal_signal/README.md

-This folder contains the followings files which are described
+This folder contains the followings files which are described:

 DB_Collusion_Switzerland_GR_and_See-Gaster_processed.csv
 Collusive dataset from Switzerland GR and See-Gaster.
 It has the columns: